haraldh/VerityBook/README.md

 - passwd + shadow + group + gshadow decoupled from system in /var
 - bind LUKS2 with tpm2 to machine
 - swap on LUKS2 with tpm2 (no password for resume from disk??)
-- /home and /var on single data partition
+- /home /cfg and /var on single data partition
+- Secure Boot

 ## Known Failures
 - no kernel command line on DELL ( you need a newer systemd https://github.com/systemd/systemd/pull/10001 )